-This article first appeared in the Practical Hermeneutics column of the Christian Research Journal, volume 34, number 04 (2011).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the Practical Hermeneutics column of the CHRISTIAN RESEARCH JOURNAL, volume 34, number 04 (2011).
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/

 The blasphemy of the Holy Spirit is called the “unpardonable sin,” a sin that will never be forgiven.
 The very possibility of even committing it often haunts many Christians.
 Indeed, as an insecure high school sophomore I once thought that I had committed the blasphemy of the Holy Spirit—and I became depressed.
 Clearly, our own mood and emotional outlook can affect how we listen to Scripture.
 In the four decades since, I’ve encountered many Christians who feared that they had committed the blasphemy of the Holy Spirit and I’ve always been glad to tell them that they had not.

 Jesus’ teaching on the blasphemy of the Holy Spirit—the unpardonable sin—is found in Matthew, Mark, and Luke, but in Matthew we find Jesus’ most thorough and cohesive presentation.
 In Matthew 12:22 we read that Jesus healed a demon possessed man who was blind and mute.
 We won’t completely understand the significance of what follows unless we understand the wonder of this moment in first-century Palestine.
 A blind and mute person was a burden and a blight—someone dirty, someone to avoid—and this one was demon possessed.